mehulsingh750-dev/University/CHEM 1101/Chapter 3.md

 	- Molecules containing hydrogen and an oxyanion
 	- Ex.
 HNO3 (aq) contains hydrogen and NO3 which is an oxyanion
 	- Number of H+ ions depends on the charge of oxyanion, charge always neutral
+	- Oxyanions ending with ate-
+		- BASE NAME OF OXYANION + -IC + ACID
+	- Oxyanions ending with -ite
+		- BASE NAME OF OXYANION + -OUS + ACID